 Junior attorneys at big law firms often have their work reviewed by a senior lawyer.
 So, in addition to paying for the junior lawyer’s education and extra time, you’ll probably pay additional fees for the time it takes for a senior lawyer to review the work…and you better hope the senior attorney knows something more about the Internet than how to send and receive email.

-When to Hire a Big Law Firm
+When Should You Retain a Big Law Firm

 There are several different types of Internet lawyers.
 If you can’t identify the type you’re dealing with, there’s a good chance you’ll pick the wrong one to represent your business.

 There are lawyers who like to represent plaintiffs or defendants in civil lawsuits.
 Sometimes they specialize in defamation (libel and slander) cases.
 As the Internet has grown, these attorneys have found clients to represent who have been defamed online or have been accused of defamation.

 These attorneys are not really Internet lawyers but are instead trial lawyers (litigators) who represent individuals and some businesses in lawsuits involving defamation.
 The fact that the defamation occurred on the Internet instead of in a printed newspaper or on television really isn’t very relevant to these lawyers.

 There are trial attorneys who focus on handling civil lawsuits involving businesses.
 These can be anything from contract disputes to ownership issues.
 Although they may handle online defamation cases too, their focus is primarily normal business disputes.

 Few focus on the Internet exclusively.
 Instead, most Internet business litigators will represent your company in court whether or not e-commerce is part of the dispute.